Effigy: Traditional effigies

 Burning effigies is part of many rituals to mark the change of the seasons, performed all over Europe in locally distinct traditions.
 The figures usually personify adverse forces of life (winter, the old year, the witch, Judas Iscariot) and their burning marks and celebrates the annual cycle of life—death and rebirth, the defeat of winter and the return of spring.
 Most traditions are staged around New Year, at the end of Carnival or in the week before Easter.

-Many of these traditions have been exported by migrating people to other countries.
+Many of these traditions have been exported as people migrated to other countries.
 European settlers brought their traditions to the colonies, where they might have merged with local traditions.
 In countries of Latin America, the Spanish tradition of burning Año Viejo (the Old Year) on New Year Eve and Judas on Good Friday is widely practiced.
 Judas is also burned in the Philippines.
+In Mexico, a hard papier-mache figure depicting the devil was used—representing Judas after he betrayed Jesus; and the figure wasn't just burned, but was blown to bits in the course of a fireworks display.

 The tradition of burning Guy Fawkes has been brought to New England, Canada, Australia, New Zealand and other British colonies.
-The Indian and Pakistani tradition of burning Ravana is also practiced in Trinidad and in Edinburgh and Manchester, UK.
-In the 1970s German students established the burning of Winter in the form of a snowman at Lake Superior State University in Michigan, US.

-The Marzanna ritual represents the end of the dark days of winter, the victory over death, and the welcoming of the spring rebirth.
+In 1971, professors at Lake Superior State University created a campus club called the Unicorn Hunters, which established a new tradition of burning a snowman on the first day of spring.
+The inspiration for the tradition is described on the university's website:The burning takes its inspiration from the Rose Sunday Festival in Weinheim-an-der-Bergstrasse, Germany.
+In the festival, a parade passes through town to a central location, where the mayor makes a proposal to the town’s children.
+If the children are good, study, obey their parents and work hard, he will order the (straw) snowman to be burned, and spring will officially arrive.
+After the children yell their approval and make their promise, the snowman is burned.The Marzanna ritual represents the end of the dark days of winter, the victory over death, and the welcoming of the spring rebirth.
 Marzanna is a Slavic goddess of death, associated with winter.
 The rite involves burning a female straw effigy or drowning it in a river, or both.
 It is a folk custom in Poland, Slovakia and the Czech Republic, taking place on the day of the vernal equinox.